LEIC-ES-2024-25/2LEIC02T3/README.md

-# _FEUP-COINS_ Development Report
+# _GreenWay_ Development Report

-Welcome to the documentation pages of _FEUP-COINS_!
+Welcome to the documentation pages of _GreenWay_!

-This Software Development Report, tailored for LEIC-ES-2024-25, provides comprehensive details about _FEUP-COINS_, from high-level vision to low-level implementation decisions.
+This Software Development Report, tailored for LEIC-ES-2024-25, provides comprehensive details about _GreenWay_, from high-level vision to low-level implementation decisions.
 It’s organised by the following activities.

 * [Business modeling](#Business-Modelling)
   * [Product Vision](#Product-Vision)